juniorcl/resume/resume_english.md

     During my master's degree I also worked as an extension fellow and professor of physics at the UENF Social Pre-Entrance Exam.
 During this period I mainly taught subjects related to classical mechanics.
 This mainly gave me public speaking experience.

-## Related Activities

-- **Data Scientist**, *Portfolio Projects*, November 2020 -

-    As a way to study and improve myself, I carry out data science projects that can be accessed through the link [juniorcl.github.io](https://juniorcl.github.io) or through my [GitHub](https://www.github.com/juniorcl).
-During project preparation I use the CRISP-DM method: ranging from business understanding, data analysis, to extracting insights, to deploying the machine learning model.

-- **Competitor and Contributor**, *Kaggle*, Julho 2020 -

-    I work on [Kaggle](https://www.kaggle.com/juniorcl) participating in competitions and contributing through notebooks and forums.
-I currently have 8 bronze medals for these contributions.
-My most recent competition was on image recognition algorithms where I applied convolutional neural networks like [LeNet-5, getting a accuracy of 99.214%](https://www.kaggle.com/juniorcl/lenet-5-cnn-architecture-digit-recognizer).

 ## Education

 - **Master's Degree in Natural Sciences**, *Universidade Estadual do Estadual do Norte Fluminense Darcy Ribeiro*, 2017 - 2019